muhammadrezaulkarim/datamerging/README.md

 B. Execute in Windows 10 without Setting Up any Apache Spark Cluster:

-Set up Hadoop for Windows Binaries:
+Set Up Windows Binaries for Hadoop:

 1. Download the content of the entire folder in your local desktop/laptop from GitHub (Link: https://github.com/steveloughran/winutils/tree/master/hadoop-3.0.0):

-Following command can aslo be used to download with git tool:
+Following command can also be used instead to download with the git tool:

 git clone https://github.com/steveloughran/winutils.git